towersvault/shinpokered/README.md

 #Changes to pokemart inventories:
 - TMs of all kinds at all stores.
 All TMs are now re-purchaseable at various stages of the game.
-- pewter city has ethers
+- Pewter city has ethers
-- lavender town has max ethers
+- Lavender town has max ethers
-- saffron city has elixers
+- Saffron city has elixers
-- cinnabar island has max elixers
+- Cinnabar island has max elixers
+- Cerulean mart sells escape rope per Yellow version
+- Fuschia mart sells hyper potions per Yellow version

 #Added hidden items: